 Thanks to all sponsors supporting our educational projects through their donations.

-Border countries have answered the call of UNICEF in taking part in providing education to refugee children living in their countries.
+Border countries have answered the call of UNICEF to take part in providing education to refugee children living in their countries.

 Distance Learning Programs

 Covid-19 has added more challenges to the list, which workers are already facing in the regions of conflict around the world.

 Pursuing the education process through Covid-19 was a big challenge; some camps held a large number of refugee children despite their small size.
 Therefore, the workers in charge prefer to isolate students from each other, and teachers at first started to film their teaching methods and send them via WhatsApp, where children can watch and keep up with their classes.

 Over time, teachers have developed ways to connect with their students via Zoom due to the large number of students who want to attend those classes in small tents where teachers hold their classes.

 Many educational needs have been provided with the help of some governmental and private organizations and donations from educational parties, charities, and even individuals.
 A good number of tablets, for example, were distributed to both teachers and students, along with other teaching materials that made the process of teaching a lot easier for teachers.

 Therefore, donations and sponsoring teachers and students are crucial for us to keep the process of education on the right path.